 Test fitting into cabinet.

-I will be using the Dutch Pinball suite to build my lampshows for this project.
+I will be using the Dutch Pinball suite to build some of my lampshows for this project.
 Below is the base image that I use for that process to map the insert and GI lamps.

 Below is a quick video of my test attract mode.
 It is basically cycling the colors and putting random colors to each lamp.
 Kind cool eh?